sg406651/Numpy/Readme.rst

 More: https://numpy.org/doc/stable/reference/routines.statistics.html

-Many of numpy functions have ``axis`` argument which allows to perform such operation along given axis.
+Many numpy functions have an ``axis`` argument which allows specification of the axis along which the operation is to be applied

 .. code-block:: python